octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 ---

-In this chapter, we will briefly introduce a few other *public* consensuses.
+In this chapter, we will briefly introduce some other *public* consensuses.

 ## Proof-of-Stake (PoS)
-_PoS_ requires a system where _validators_ do not create coins, so that transaction fee should only provide their rewards.
-It also means that all the coins are either made at the launch of the blockchain or created another way.
+_PoS_ requires a system where _validators_ are not the creators of coins, so that transaction fees provide their only rewards.
+It also requires that all the coins are either made at the launch of the blockchain or created another way.

-The first rule of this consensus is for blocks to be *validated* by **validators** that invested coins in the system.
+The first rule of this consensus is for blocks to be *validated* by **validators** that have invested coins in the system.
 The more a validator has coins in an escrow, the more he is likely to validate a block and earn rewards.

-Valid blocks pushed from validators are always verified afterward by the network.
-If a validator has tried to cheat, he loses all his funds in his collateral.
+Blocks deemed valid and pushed by validators are always verified afterwards by the network.
+If a validator has tried to cheat, he loses all of his funds held in collateral.

 Examples: *Ethereum 2.0, Peercoin, Blackcoin, NXT...*